 In the Chinese culture, Chinese New Year is the biggest holiday of the year.
 In fact, it is celebrated for fifteen days, starting with the new moon on the first day of the first lunar month (of the year according to the lunar calendar) and ending fifteen days later when there is a full moon, culminating with the Lantern Festival.

+During Chinese New Year, special foods are prepared.
 Some foods are selected because they sound like another word that means prosperity, luck, wealth or good fortune.
 Other foods are served because they resemble money or gold.
 A traditional Chinese New Year dinner might include a whole chicken (family unity), a whole fish (surplus), duck (happiness), lobster (life and energy), Buddha’s Delight (a vegetarian dish made with symbolic ingredients), shrimp (wealth and abundance), oysters (good fortune), scallops (shaped like ancient coins), tea eggs (fertility), noodles (longevity), jiao-tze or dumplings (shaped like old coins), and spring rolls (resemble gold bricks).
 Tangerines, oranges and pomelos are given out for good luck and abundance.

+I have a collection of Lunar and Chinese New Year recipes that contain “good luck” ingredients.
 Here are some of the symbolic foods you might find during the Lunar New Year or Chinese New Year:

 Chicken – prosperity, togetherness as a family (traditionally, a whole chicken is cooked)